Truth Social: Acquisition of Twitter by Elon Musk

-Following Elon Musk's proposed acquisition of Twitter, many commentators observed that a Musk-run Twitter would be likely to reduce demand for Truth Social's services.
+Following Elon Musk's acquisition of Twitter, many commentators observed that a Musk-run Twitter would be likely to reduce demand for Truth Social's services.
 Musk said that as of late April 2022, Truth Social iOS app downloads exceeded those of Twitter and TikTok on the same platform.
 He said Truth Social only existed because of Twitter's restrictions on free speech.
 Describing Truth Social as a "terrible name", Musk joked that it should be renamed "Trumpet".

 Following Musk's comments on Twitter, the Truth Social app rose in popularity, returning to the number 1 position for free iOS apps on Apple's App Store on April 30, with the Twitter app at number 2; DWAC shares also rose in value.

 DWAC's share price fell after Musk's announcement of his intention to buy Twitter.
 Truth Social CEO Devin Nunes later stated that Musk had been encouraged by Trump to buy Twitter; Musk denied this, saying "This is false.
 I've had no communication, directly or indirectly, with Trump, who has publicly stated that he will be exclusively on Truth Social."
 Musk subsequently said he intended to reverse Twitter's ban on Trump's Twitter account if his bid for the company was successful.
 Following Musk's comments, Nunes reiterated that Trump was committed to Truth Social, and would not rejoin Twitter even if his ban were to be lifted.

 Following Musk's announcement in July that he no longer intended to purchase Twitter, DWAC shares rose.
-Musk later went through with the deal, purchased Twitter in October 2022 and lifted the ban on Donald Trump in November.
-As of late November, Trump had still not posted on Twitter, and has stated that he had no interest in re-joining Twitter, preferring to use Truth Social.
+Musk later went through with the deal, purchased Twitter in October 2022 and after a public poll resulted in a majority of people wanting the ban to be lifted, the ban on Donald Trump was lifted in November.
+Donald Trump would not post to Twitter again for nearly a year, stating he preferred to use Truth Social as his primary platform.